Last Updated: March 07, 2025

 Explore Credit Counseling

 In some situations, tax troubles may indicate broader financial difficulties to address.
-If you are struggling with high-interest credit card balances, medical bills, or other debts on top of owing back taxes, talk to both a tax pro and nonprofit credit counseling agency for total debt relief.
+If you are struggling with high-interest credit card balances, medical bills, or other unsecured debt on top of owing back taxes, talk to both a tax pro and nonprofit credit counseling agency for total debt relief.
+A credit counselor can help you develop a debt management plan to address your overall financial situation while you handle tax issues separately.

 What Are Your Options If You Can't Pay Taxes?